-- 1. Eligibility to receive services must be verified and documented.
-List the specific forms your organization staff will use to verify eligibility of clients who can receive services and ensure that it is applicable to beneficiary definitions above in Beneficiaries #1 (Veteran, dependent, surviving spouse related) and #2 (any other applicable eligibility requirements).
-If dependents and surviving spouses are listed as eligible beneficiaries, include how their eligibility will be verified.
-Types of forms can include, but are not limited to: - DD Form 214, Certificate of Release or Discharge from Active Duty - NGB-22, National Guard Report of Separation and Record of Service - Department of Veterans Affairs (VA) official letter or disability letter - State of Texas Issued Driver License with Veteran designation - E-Benefits summary - Honorable discharge certificate - Uniform Services Identification Card - VA Health Card - Tricare Healthcare Insurance card
+Eligibility to receive services must be verified and documented.
+The RFA includes a list of specific forms your organization staff may use to verify eligibility of clients who can receive services and ensure that it is applicable to beneficiary definitions above in Beneficiaries #1 (Veteran, dependent, surviving spouse related) and #2 (any other applicable eligibility requirements).
+Select the forms your agency will use to verify eligibility.
+DD Form 214, Certificate of Release or Discharge from Active Duty

+NGB-22, National Guard Report of Separation and Record of Service